Harmony (Gordon Lightfoot album)

-Harmony is Canadian singer-songwriter Gordon Lightfoot's 19th studio album.
+Harmony is Canadian singer-songwriter Gordon Lightfoot's nineteenth studio album.
 Recorded in 2001 and released in 2004, it reached #35 on the Independent albums chart.

 History

 Harmony was released in May 2004 by Linus Entertainment (Linus/Warner in Canada and SpinART/Ryko in the U.S.).
 It was an album that almost never happened.
 Lightfoot had laid down demo tracks for the record not long before he suffered a near-fatal ruptured artery in September 2002.
 During his recovery, in whose course he lost enough weight for his appearance to become shockingly gaunt, he directed the recording of backing tracks and was well enough by the time it was released to begin touring again.
 He says in the liner notes: "In the final analysis, the job was what mattered.
 It was good being preoccupied in a very constructive way with a project in the works; one which would carry itself forward, right up through the artwork and editorial, until its ultimate completion."
 The album was generally well received.